-Postgraduate students, especially those enrolled for research masters and doctoral qualifications, should first identify their area of research interest.
-This makes it possible to identify, by visiting the University’s website, as well as the relevant faculty and department web pages, and the profiles of staff members active in their areas of research interest.
+Postgraduate students, who are interested to enrol for Masters and Doctoral qualifications, should first identify their area of research interest.
+This makes it possible to identify, by visiting the University’s website, the relevant faculty and departmental web pages, and the profiles of staff members active in their areas of research interest.
 These academic staff members are the discipline experts and will be in a position to provide high quality research supervision.
-Opportunities also exist in the University’s many institutes, centres and units, as well as in the institutional and faculty research themes, and the SARChI and industry-sponsored chairs.
+Opportunities also exist in the University’s many institutes, centres and units.
 Once students have identified a potential supervisor, they should establish whether the necessary research capacity is available and whether the Faculty can accommodate the student in its research programme.
 In the event that a student cannot identify a potential supervisor, the GSH will assist students in making contact with the relevant department and in identifying a supervisor.